In chemistry, a reaction mechanism is the step by step sequence of elementary reactions by which overall chemical change occurs.

 The alkylating reagent besides alkyl halides may be aliphatic alcohols, alkenes, ethers, etc., in the presence of strong proton acids which generate the carbocation for the electrophilic attack.

-(ii) Acylation: Acylating reagents are acid chlorides or acid anhydrides in the presence of Lewis acid.
-The electrophilic species may be (a) acyl cation as an ion pair or (b) a polalized 1:1 complex.
+- Acylation: Acylating reagents are acid chlorides or acid anhydrides in the presence of Lewis acid.
+The electrophilic species may be (a) acyl cation as an ion pair or (b) a polarized 1:1 complex.
 Probably both mechanisms operate depending on conditions.

-In both cases, one moles of the catalyst remains complexed with the product, ketone.
+- In both cases, one mole of the catalyst remains complexed with the product, ketone.
 Hence, slightly more than one mole of Lewis acid is required for acylation.
-Acylation may be effected with acid anhydrides also.
-The attacking species in this case may be a free or RCOCl.
+Acylation may be affected with acid anhydrides also.
+The attacking species in this case may be free or RCOCl.
 (For further details see Friedel-Crafts reaction.